dylanmsu/Ultrasonic_Phased_Array/README.md

 ## Setup
 There are two array's used in the levitation example.
 One is facing upwards and the other is facing downwards.
 They are facing eachother with a distance of 70mm. this distance is arbitrarily chosen based on the needed volume for levitation.

+## FPGA
+The FPGA implementation receives 7 bit values from the PS for every transducer.
+This value sets the phase of the output signal.
+This is acheived by making a fifo of length = 2^7.
+The 40KHz signal is fed into the fifo at 40KHz * 2^7 = 5.12MHz.
+The reason for this is because we want a full period of the signal in the fifo.
+The 7 bit value determines where the output signal is tapped from.
+Im currently cleaning up the FPGA implementation and turn it into an IP-block, i will include the files in this repository once i'm finished.